 Mental Toughness requires...

-"Sales Wolves" have the Talent to consistently sell in the top 20th percentile.
+"Sales Wolves" have the Talent AND Mindset habits to consistently sell in the top 20th percentile.

 Reduced or complete lack of a baseline level of sales talent translates into little or no Mental Toughness in the long-run.

 What Mental Toughness is.